Agricultural Marketing Service, USDA.

 Start Supplemental Information

-Pursuant to the provisions of section 10(a) of the Federal Advisory Committee Act (5 U.S.C., Appendix 2), this notice is given regarding an upcoming Plant Variety Protection (PVP) Board meeting.
+Pursuant to the provisions of section 10(a) of the FACA (5 U.S.C., Appendix 2), this notice informs the public that the Plant Variety Protection Office (PVPO) is sponsoring a meeting of the Board on April 30, 2020.
 The Plant Variety Protection Act (PVPA) (7 U.S.C.
 2321 et seq.) provides legal protection in the form of intellectual property rights to developers of new varieties of plants, which are reproduced sexually by seed or are tuber-propagated.
-A Certificate of Plant Variety Protection is awarded to an owner of a crop variety after an examination shows that it is new, distinct from other varieties, genetically uniform and stable through successive generations.
+A certificate of Plant Variety Protection is awarded to an owner of a crop variety after an examination shows that it is new, distinct from other varieties, genetically uniform and stable through successive generations.
 The term of protection is 20 years for most crops and 25 years for trees, shrubs, and vines.
 The PVPA also provides for a statutory Board (7 U.S.C.
 2327).
-The duties of the Board are to: (1) Advise the Secretary concerning the adoption of rules and regulations to facilitate the proper administration of the Act; (2) provide advisory counsel to the Secretary on appeals concerning decisions on applications by the PVP Office and on requests for emergency public-interest compulsory licenses; and (3) advise the Secretary on any other matters under the Regulations and Rules of Practice and on all questions under Section 44 of the Act, “Public Interest in Wide Usage” (7 U.S.C.
+The Board is composed of 14 individuals who are experts in various areas of development and represent the seed industry sector, academia and government.
+The duties of the Board are to: (1) Advise the Secretary concerning the adoption of rules and regulations to facilitate the proper administration of the FACA; (2) provide advisory counsel to the Secretary on appeals concerning decisions on applications by the PVP Office and on requests for emergency public-interest compulsory licenses; and (3) advise the Secretary on any other matters under the Regulations and Rules Start Printed Page 7527of Practice and on all questions under Section 44 of the FACA, “Public Interest in Wide Usage” (7 U.S.C.
 2404).

 End Supplemental Information

 [FR Doc.
 2020-02620 Filed 2-7-20; 8:45 am]